anudeike/merchhaven-backend/readme.md

 ## About the Project

 This is the backend for the upcoming application "MerchHaven"!
-MerchHaven provides you with the best* deals for fandom merchanise and novelty items whenever and wherever you shop!
+MerchHaven provides you with the best deals for the rarest fandom merchanise and novelty items whenever and wherever you shop!
 We scan the web to keep you an informed buyer making informed decisions!

 This backend is the brains behind our operations, running behind the scenes to crawl the internet and gather the most up-to-date information about your favorite products!